ga4gh/quality-control-wgs/docs/metrics_definitions/bases-q30.md

 # Bases ≥ Q30

 - **ID:** yield_bp_q30
-- **Description:** Total number of bases with a [base quality score](terminologies.md#base-quality-score) of 30 or greater ([Phred scale](terminologies.md#phred-scale)) from primary alignments of [high quality reads](terminologies.md#high-quality-reads) in short-read or discontiguous long-read paired-end sequencing data.
+- **Description:** Total number of bases with a [base quality score](terminologies.md#base-quality-score) of 30 or greater ([Phred scale](terminologies.md#phred-scale)) from (primary alignmnet of?) the [high quality reads](terminologies.md#high-quality-reads) in short-read or discontiguous-long-read sequencing data.
+Secondary and supplementary alignments are excluded.
 [Duplicated reads](terminologies.md#duplicated-reads) and [soft-clipped bases](terminologies.md#clipped-bases) are included, and no minimum [mapping quality](terminologies.md#mapping-quality) is imposed.
 For discontiguous long-read sequencing, only physically sequenced (observed) bases are counted; the unsequenced span of the inferred proximity molecule or template does not contribute to this metric.
 - **Implementation details:** In the [NPM-sample-QC](References.md#npm-sample-qc) reference implementation, this metric is computed using [samtools stats](terminologies.md#samtools-stats), coupled with a custom parser that sums bases with [base quality score](terminologies.md#base-quality-score) 30 or greater from the First Fragment Quality (FFQ) and Last Fragment Quality (LFQ) tables.
 This implementation is identical for short-read and discontiguous-long-read data:
-  -  Only primary alignments of [high quality reads](terminologies.md#high-quality-reads) are evaluated;secondary and supplementary alignments are excluded.
+  -  Only (primary alignmnet of?) [high quality reads](terminologies.md#high-quality-reads) are evaluated;secondary and supplementary alignments are excluded.
   - No filtering of [Duplicated reads](terminologies.md#duplicated-reads) is performed, [soft-clipped bases](terminologies.md#clipped-bases) are retained, and no minimum [mapping quality](terminologies.md#mapping-quality) threshold is applied.
   - For discontiguous-long-read data,  paired-end read records are processed identically to short reads, counting only observed sequenced bases and excluding the unsequenced span intervals between read ends.
 - **Comments:**
-    - Use samtools stats and custom script alternate to GATK Picard’s CollectQualityYieldMetrics PF_Q30_BASES used in v1.0.
+    - Use samtools stats and custom script alternate to GATK Picard’s CollectQualityYieldMetrics PF_Q30_BASES used in v1.0. which includes both mapped primary alignemnt and unmapped reads and duplicate reads.
+Exclude secondary, supplemetary reads.
-    - open to both SE and PE accounting Ultima single-end (SE) sequencing?
+    - open to both single-end (SE) and paired-end (PE), accounting Ultima single-end (SE) sequencing?
     - high quality reads (reads passing the sequencing instrument/vendor quality filter; SAM flag 0x200 not set)
-    - correct to use only from primary alignments?
+    - correct to use only from primary alignments or primary+unmapped reads?
-    - keep clipped bases to invoke unaligned bam/cram; explicitly soft-clipped only applicable to aligned bam/cram and our std expect aligned bam/cram.
+    - keep clipped bases to invoke unaligned bam/cram; explicitly soft-clipped only applicable to aligned bam/cram and our std implementation expect aligned bam/cram input.
     - For discontiguous-long-read sequencing, bases shall be computed and reported only at the read level or from reads, not at the template level.
     - If this metric is also applicable to discontiguous-long-read sequencing at the template level, the computation method shall be specified.
     - Technology-specific implementation details (e.g., BX tags, SAM template identifiers, or other platform-specific tags) should be documented only where they deviate from the general metric definition/Implementaion.